Ludacris: 2017–present: Upcoming tenth studio album and Karma's World

 In 2017, Ludacris hosted YouTube's Best.Cover.Ever show.

 In 2018, he was featured on country singer Carrie Underwood's single "The Champion".
 The song peaked at number 47 on the Billboard Hot 100 and was the opening song for Super Bowl LII and 2018 Winter Olympics and Cry Pretty.
 On May 8, 2018, Ludacris received three nominations and one win at the 2018 CMT Music Awards.

 On October 14, 2020, Netflix commissioned his then-new animated musical children's television series known as Karma's World for an initial 40 episodes from 9 Story Productions, Creative Affairs Group and his production company, Karma's World Entertainment, Using the inspiration of his eldest daughter, Karma Bridges, and the eponymous website created in 2009.
 Ludacris stated in interviews with People and Billboard that he and Karma "spent close to a decade and a half" working on the "perfection" of the production.
 The series premiered on Netflix on October 15, 2021, alongside its official soundtrack album, which was produced and released by Def Jam Recordings on global digital music streaming platforms.
 On January 17, 2022, the series got nominated for three NAACP Image Awards including Outstanding Children's Program and Ludacris himself got nominated for his voice-over performance as Karma's on-screen father.
 Netflix renewed Karma's World for a second season on back of the encouragements, which premiered on March 10, 2022.

 In August 2021, Ludacris released the single "Butter.ATL".
 In December 2022, it was announced that Ludacris would open up for Janet Jackson's Together Again Tour.

-Ludacris made a cameo in Usher's Super Bowl LVIII halftime show, performing his portion of "Yeah".
+In 2024 Ludacris made a cameo in Usher's Super Bowl LVIII halftime show, performing his portion of "Yeah".
+In 2025 Ludacris released the single 44 Bars".
+In 2026, Ludacris released the single "Pull Over", which is rumored to be the first single for an upcoming album.